 Model 2 shows to what extent the group differences in commitment are due to differences in perceived job rewards.
 Note first that adding the reward variables leads to a marked and highly significant improvement in model fit.
-Interesting work is by far most strongly related to organisational commitment, but even income and career opportunities seem to be important.
+Interesting work is by far most strongly related to organizational commitment, but even high income and career opportunities seem to be important.
 With two exceptions, the coefficients for the other rewards also have the expected positive signs, but except for useful to society they are very small.

-For journalists the coefficient drops by about a third and for teachers by about a fourth, indicating that the high commitment of these groups can to some extent be explained by a high level of rewards.
+For the journalist dummy the coefficient drops by about a third and for the teacher dummy by about a fourth, indicating that the high commitment of these groups can to some extent be explained by a high level of rewards.
 The coefficients for the other professional groups are little affected by the control for job rewards.
-Of most interest, the high level of commitment among preschool teachers can not be attributed to a high level of perceived rewards.
-Overall, the results provide some support for Hypothesis 2, stating that group differences in commitment are partly due to differential rewards.
+Of most interest, the high level of commitment among preschool teachers cannot be attributed to a high level of perceived rewards.
+Overall, the results provide some support for H2, stating that group differences in commitment are partly due to differential rewards.

-Model 3 expands Model 2 by also including work values.
+Model 3 expands model 2 by also including work values.
 There is a fairly small although significant improvement in model fit.
-When considered individually, only one work value, viz. being useful to society, is significantly (and positively) related to commitment.
-This is in line with the reasoning underlying Hypothesis 3.
-This is not, however, enough to compensate for the lack of impact of the other work values, and taken as a whole the control for work values also has only a minute impact on the estimated coefficients for the professional groups.
-Thus, Hypothesis 3 is not supported.
+When considered individually, only one work value, viz. useful to society, is significantly (and positively) related to commitment.
+This is in line with the reasoning underlying $H_3$ .
+It is not, however, enough to compensate for the lack of impact of the other work values, and taken as a whole the control for work values also has only a minute impact on the estimated coefficients for the professional groups.
+Thus, $H_3$ is not supported.